Legal Sidebar

 have challenged some state measures on the basis that they are allegedly preempted by federal law,

 sector health coverage.
-ERISA regulates private-sector employee benefit plans, and an express
+ERISA regulates private-sector employee benefit plans, an

 any state law that “has a connection with or reference to [an employee benefit] plan,” and has concluded